datamapper/dm-dev/README.md

 Reading through rvm's detailed [documentation](http://rvm.beginrescueend.com/) is definitely time well spent too.

-Currently, you need to manually make sure that jeweler is installed into any of the rubies you plan to use.
-This is because the DataMapper rake tasks depend on jeweler and we have to invoke them *before* we can enter a bundled environment.

-To install jeweler into multiple rubies, run the following command

-    rvm 1.8.7,1.9.2,jruby,rbx gem install jeweler

-In the future, there might be a task that will handle this transparently.

 ### Installing the required gems

-It's enough to have the following gems installed in the rvm ruby you use to run the dm-dev tasks.
-If you often switch rubies you might want to consider installing them into all your rvm rubies.
+Actually, it's enough to have the following gems installed in the rvm ruby you use to run the dm-dev tasks.
+However, if you sometimes switch rubies you might want to have the dm-dev tasks handy for all of them.

-    gem install bundler thor addressable ruby-github json rest-client
+    rvm 1.8.7,1.9.2,jruby,rbx gem install jeweler bundler thor addressable ruby-github json rest-client

 Once those are installed, you have all you need for the DataMapper thor tasks to work.